Thank you for choosing to donate to us!

 For more than 150 years the South London Press has fought to bring you the best news in the area, uncovering injustices and holding politicians to account.
 We want to continue what we are good at for another 150 years, but it’s no secret local papers are under pressure in an ever-changing world of digital and social media.
+Now even more so, in these unprecedented times with the threat of coronavirus.

 The award winning South London Press is widely held up as one of the best titles in the capital, with its robust news coverage of the boroughs of Lambeth, Southwark, Lewisham Wandsworth, Merton and more recently our expansion means that we are reporting too on issues occurring in Greenwich, Bexley and Croydon.
+As well as central and west London coverage by the London Weekly News.

 Sports coverage is second to none and the papers are key media partners with Millwall and Charlton Athletic football clubs.